vladsud/FluidFramework/api-report/container-runtime.api.md

 import { ICriticalContainerError } from '@fluidframework/container-definitions';
 import { IDataStore } from '@fluidframework/runtime-definitions';
 import { IDeltaManager } from '@fluidframework/container-definitions';
+import { IDeltaManagerEvents } from '@fluidframework/container-definitions';
+import { IDeltaQueue } from '@fluidframework/container-definitions';
+import { IDeltaSender } from '@fluidframework/container-definitions';
 import { IDisposable } from '@fluidframework/common-definitions';
 import { IDocumentMessage } from '@fluidframework/protocol-definitions';
 import { IDocumentStorageService } from '@fluidframework/driver-definitions';